tkang007/vminfra/README.md

 ./tailscale.sh remove
 ```

+### Known issue
+- failed when ping to a same instance's tailscale ip and dns, even though succeed when ping to other instance's ip and dns. strange thing and need to resolve!!!

 ### Reference: Solutions for VM in Windows
 -  Multipass (Canonical) — Lightweight and Tailscale-friendly
   - Creates Ubuntu VMs quickly